Deploy W&B with Kubernetes Operator

 * Azure MySQL Flexible Server

-* Azure Storage Account & Blob Storage
+* Azure Storage Account and Blob Storage

 * Azure Kubernetes Service